OIDC Authentication

 In addition to individual users, OIDC integration can be used to synchronize groups from OIDC-compliant identity providers to Graylog teams.
 You enable group synchronization in the configuration menu after the initial steps completed above.

-1. On the Group Synchronization tab, select the Synchronize Groups check box to enable group synchronization.
+On the Group Synchronization tab, select the Synchronize Groups check box.

 After you configure the service, activate your current service provider to enable the authentication protocol.

-If you change service providers or need to update your settings, be sure to activate the new service from this menu.
+If you change identity providers or need to update your settings, be sure to activate the new service from this menu.

-After you set up your identity provider authentication with Graylog, a new log-in page appears when you log out to start a new Graylog session.
-To get to this screen:
+After you set up your identity provider authentication, Graylog presents a new sign in page when you start a new Graylog session.
+To view this screen:

-2. Log in to Graylog with your identity provider credentials to authenticate as a new delegated group member.
+- Sign in to Graylog with your identity provider credentials.

 Set the Google hd Claim Authentication Parameter